 Don't wait!
 Make an appointment today to start receiving help with ALL aspects of the writing process.

 Prepare for a Session

-- Expect to make an appointment for a 45-minute session.
+- Expect to spend 45 minutes during a writing session.

 - Bring your syllabus, assignment sheet, readings, and/or class notes with you.

 - Be ready to explain, in your own words, what you want to work on, even if you're confused about it.

 - If you would like to work on an existing draft of your paper, bring a hard copy to the session.